Addiction (Multiple Effects of Stress)

 Some researchers feel that stress contributes to addictive behaviours.
 Individuals begin to use the drugs as a way of relieving the anxiety and tension associated with the stress response and to feel good.
 However, getting involved with substances or any other addictive behaviour only increases the anxiety and stress, thus perpetuating a vicious cycle.
 Why some individuals engage in an addictive behaviour or develop an illness while others do not is not known at this time.
 Perhaps an individual inherits a “trait” to develop a health or an addictive behaviour problem.
 Depending upon early family or environmental influences, including ways of coping with everyday stressors, the person either learns to cope with stress in a positive manner or develops physical, emotional or addictive behaviour problems.”

-Bridget’s comprehensive book, Stress Gone!
-How to Identify and Reduce Stress Easily covers beneficial and practical information, exercises and techniques to adequately and effectively cope with, and release stress related issues, including addictions, trauma, grief and loss, depression etc.
+My comprehensive book, Stress Gone!
+How to Identify and Reduce Stress Easily covers beneficial and practical information, exercises and techniques to adequately and effectively cope with, and release stress related issues, including addictions, trauma, grief and loss, depression, anger etc.

 Are you here looking for SOLUTIONS?